sympozer/sympozer-client-seed-v2/README.md

 Sympozer is a full client side mashup Web application that allows browsing and enriching conference data.
 Learn more about Sympozer at http://sympozer.liris.cnrs.fr/ .

-Since 2017, the app architecture has been completely refactored:
+Refactoring 2017 :

   * The conference dataset now follows the <a href="http://www.scholarlydata.org/">ScholarlyData</a> ontology and has been issued using <a href="https://github.com/anuzzolese/cLODg2">cLODg</a> (conference Linked Open Data generator) V2.
   * Its core engine is based on RDF data (instead of JSON), internally served using the <a href="https://github.com/linkeddata/rdflib.js/">rdflib.js</a> library and queried in SPARQL.
-  * It fully runs on the client side, and relies on the <a href="https://v7.angular.io/">Angular **v.
-7**</a> JavaScript framework, using Web components and other advances.
+  * It fully runs on the client side, and relies on the <a href="https://v4.angular.io/">Angular **v.
+4**</a> JavaScript framework, using Web components and other advances.
 The design layer uses <a href="https://material.angular.io/">Angular Material</a>.
-  * Users can create their account, enrich their personal information and participate in the votes
+  * Users can create their account, enrich their personal information.

+Refactoring 2019 :

+ * Migration to <a href="https://v7.angular.io/">Angular **v.
+7**</a>.
+ * Users can log in and participate in the votes.
 <!--  * Admins can get usage stats through the Piwik system -->

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 7.3.6.
+This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.6.6 (currently using vesion 7.3.6).

 ## Getting started